 Toby and Guts agreed that there really was only one place – The Chobe, Botswana.
 Within 8 months of that initial meeting, Guts had moved to Kasane (the gateway to The Chobe), Toby had attended his first Travel Indaba in Durban, the first photo boat was built, cameras and lenses bought and the first clients arrived!

-In 2018 we opened our new lodge in The Chobe as well as our camp in the Okavango Delta to add to the Pangolin Voyager Houseboat that we acquired in 2015.
+In 2018 we opened The Pangolin Chobe Hotel to add to the Pangolin Voyager Houseboat on The Chobe River that we acquired in 2015.

 As a company, we have formed strategic partnerships with other safari operators and lodge owners across the region and further afield to offer more destinations to our clients.
 Our growth has been meteoric but made possible with an amazing team of people who have joined us along the way and without whom Pangolin Photo safaris would not have had the success that it has.